sharynjs/sharyn-scripts/README.md

   run(test)
 }

-// And finally declaire your scripts in an object
+// And finally declare your scripts in an object

 scripts({
   dev: () => {